bfindleton/Cartalog/readme.txt

 * First release into the wild.

 == Upgrade Notice ==

+= 0.4.4 =
+* Added 'next_link' and 'next_text' attributes to the "cartalog_category" shortcode to add a link to the category title bar that floats to the right.
+Use it lead a customer to the next ordering screen.yy

 = 0.4.3 =
 * Fixed modal item display bug that would open mulitple dialogs